naturalis/puppet-wingid/README.md

     TEMPLATE_DEBUG = False
     ALLOWED_HOSTS = ['wingid.example.com']

+## Install

+To install this Puppet module, clone this repository in `/etc/puppet/modules/` and rename the directory to "wingid" (i.e. `mv puppet-wingid wingid`).

 ## How to use

 Put the following code in a Puppet manifest (e.g. `wingid.pp` or `site.pp`):